socialatm/streams-addons/faces/README.md

 ## Permissions

-View faces: Everybody how has the permission to view your cloud files.
+View faces: Everybody who has the permission to view your cloud files.

-Write faces: Everybody how has the permission to write your cloud files.
+Write faces: Everybody who has the permission to write your cloud files.

 ## Deletion